edgedb/edgedb-elixir/pages/custom-codecs.md

 # Custom codecs for EdgeDB scalars

-`EdgeDB.Protocol.Codec` is a structure that knows how to encode or decode Elixir types into EdgeDB types and vice versa using the EdgeDB binary format.
+`EdgeDB.Protocol.Codec` is a codec that knows how to encode or decode Elixir types into EdgeDB types and vice versa using the EdgeDB binary format.

 Custom codecs can be useful when your EdgeDB scalars need their own processing.

-You can use the `EdgeDB.Protocol.Codec.defscalarcodec/1` macros to define a custom codec.
-  It will generate code with `EdgeDB.Protocol.Codec` behavior, which will require implementing `c:EdgeDB.Protocol.Codec.encode_instance/1` and `c:EdgeDB.Protocol.Codec.decode_instance/1` callbacks.
+> #### NOTE {: .warning}
+>
+> Although most of the driver API is complete, some internal parts may be changed in the future.
+>   The implementation of the binary protocol (including the definition of custom codecs) is on the list of possible changes.

 In most cases you can use already defined codecs to work with the EdgeDB binary protocol.
 Otherwise, you will need to check to the EdgeDB [binary protocol documentation](https://www.edgedb.com/docs/reference/protocol).

+To implement custom codec it will be required to implement `EdgeDB.Protocol.CustomCodec` behaviour and implement `EdgeDB.Protocol.Codec` protocol.

 As an example, let's create a custom codec for a scalar that extends the standard `std::json` type.